 IBAN And BIC Numbers

-Once you’ve earned advertising fees, there are a number of ways to claim them.
+Once you’ve earned commission incomes, there are a number of ways to claim them.
 If you want to receive the payout by direct deposit, you’ll need your IBAN and BIC codes.
 Here’s how to find them

-To receive payment for advertising fees, Amazon Associates members can choose between an Amazon Gift Card, a cheque or a direct deposit.
+To receive payment for commission incomes, Amazon Associates members can choose between an Amazon Gift Card, a cheque or a direct deposit.
 In order to receive a payout by direct deposit, you’re required to enter the IBAN and BIC codes of your bank account in advance in the Payment Options section at Associate Centrals.

 We’re often asked by our Associates what IBAN and BIC are for and where to get them from, so read on to find out.